StuartFeldt/Tweedia/README.md

 });
 ```

 Twitpic, yfrog, Instagram, YouTube, and Vine are currently supported.
+Support for more services is welcome!